gxf1212/notes/techniques/Prepare-for-the-computer.md

 sudo make install
 ```

-if you don't want to customize, keep the installation folder to run the following when you want to remove vmd
+if you don't want to customize, keep the installation folder to run the following when you want to remove vmd (I'm just using the default installation, so I deleted it.)

 ```shell
 sudo make uninstall